 Why not turn the seemingly universally loved flavours of an everything bagel into a tahini sauce?
 The sesame aspect is already built in.
 All you have to do is bring the onion, garlic, and poppy seeds.
 Does it taste exactly like an everything bagel?
 Of course not.
 But it does have the same flavourful appeal as that ubiquitous spice blend of dried onion and garlic, sesame and poppy seeds, and salt!
-I’ve enjoyed this sauce over avocado and tomato toasts, on bowls, shaved root veg salads–it fits nicely in a lot of places and it’s easy to make.
 How many tahini sauces can I make on this site?!
 An endless amount :)

 We are heading to cottage country today and staying for a week!
 I’m excited to read on the dock, swim in the lake, go on little hikes with our furry friends, enjoy some cold beverages, and to do some summer-simple kinda cooking.
 A very chill week spent mostly outside!
 Can’t wait.
 Here’s my usual smattering of links for your consideration below.
 Hope you’re having a great day so far.

 -”It is easy to view love as a passive act when we’re talking about protest and the revolution taking place.
 But I’d argue that love is at the center of what is transpiring right now—a love of and for community, Black lives, and real change.”